-Elsewhere, David’s been suffering his own, very David, fall from grace.
+Elsewhere, David suffered his own, very David, fall from grace.

-He’s penniless and on a downward spiral after the end of another relationship.
-We’ve seen him riding the night bus and scrabbling in bins for food.
+He was penniless and on a downward spiral after the end of another relationship.
+We saw him riding the night bus and scrabbling in bins for food.
 All the while trying to keep up appearances for fear of being thought a failure.

-Last week it was a former intern who served an ice-cold dish of revenge when snubbing him for a job.
+Life turned full circle when a former intern served an ice-cold dish of revenge and snubbed him for a job.

 A sage reminder that in this changing world, homelessness can be closer than we’d like.
 And we have no idea of the stories of those who find themselves there.

 Soon we spied David, celebratory bottle in hand, thanking one and all for catching his fall.
-Discovering his ex, Karen, is hooking up with Adam may yet send him into another tailspin.
+Discovering his ex, Karen, is hooking up with Adam sent him into another tailspin.